SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 Once you enter all the details correctly for child asset in the CSV template, upload the template using below steps:

-* Click on **Import assets**.
+1. Click **Import assets**.

-* Upload the CSV template in the **Drop file here** section in IMPORT ASSETS window.
+2. Upload the CSV template in the **Drop file here** section in the **Import assets** dialog window.

+{{< c8y-admon-info>}}
-* If all details are mentioned correctly in CSV template, the child asset hierarchy is created successfully.
+If all details are mentioned correctly in CSV template, the child asset hierarchy is created successfully.
 If partial import is not successful, same is notified with a pop-up notification.
 In case there are validation issues, it is displayed in **Failed asset imports** window.
 Rectify the errors and try again with valid inputs.
+{{< /c8y-admon-info>}}